MicrosoftDocs/Hololens/hololens/hololens-insider.md

 > - Some events such as major OS updates may require the specified user to logon to the device again to resume auto-logon behavior.
 > - Auto-logon is only supported for MSA and AAD users.

+#### Overview to try auto-logon CSP

+1. Configure the new CSP to a desired user
+1. Apply the CSP to the device via provisioning package or MDM
+1. Sign into the specified account
+1. Restart the device and observe the user is automatically logged in

 ### Improved update restart detection and notifications

 Between active hours and install time policies, it is possible to avoid rebooting HoloLens devices when they are in use.
 However, it would also delay the adoption of updates if reboots don’t occur to complete the installation of a required update.
 We’ve now added policies to allow IT to enforce deadlines and required reboots and ensure that the installation of an update is completed in a timely manner.
 Users can be notified prior to the reboot being initiated and they can delay the reboot in accordance with IT policy.